kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Recently Facebook announced that they would introduce **AR glasses in cooperation with Ray-Ban**.
 Hence, it looks that they are serious about this and are trying to make sure they dominate AR/VR space going forward before it becomes a thing.

-## ❔Other Ways How Facebook Makes Money You Might Not Know About
+## ❔ Other Ways How Facebook Makes Money You Might Not Know About

 Apart from advertising, hardware sales, and WhatsApp API fees that I mentioned, there are also other ways how Facebook currently makes money.
 The revenue from these is super tiny, but it makes sense to be at least aware of them: